octo-technology/OpenTezos/docs/baking/exam.md

 ### Question 8

-What is true about the XTZ inflation?
+What is true about the Tez inflation?

-<ExamCheckbox name="70" isCorrect="true">Each new block generates 80 new XTZ as a reward.</ExamCheckbox>
+<ExamCheckbox name="70" isCorrect="true">Each new block generates 80 new Tez as a reward.</ExamCheckbox>
 <ExamCheckbox name="71" isCorrect="false">The inflation rate for the first year was about 2.0%.</ExamCheckbox>
-<ExamCheckbox name="72" isCorrect="false">Each new block generates 40 new XTZ as a reward.</ExamCheckbox>
+<ExamCheckbox name="72" isCorrect="false">Each new block generates 40 new Tez as a reward.</ExamCheckbox>
 <ExamCheckbox name="73" isCorrect="true">The action of burning Tez decreases the inflation rate.</ExamCheckbox>
 <ExamCheckbox name="74" isCorrect="true">The inflation rate for the first year was about 5.5%.</ExamCheckbox>
 <ExamCheckbox name="75" isCorrect="true">The inflation rate decreases each year.</ExamCheckbox>